 So, to pick one…or more, narrow the choices down by their proximity to ski fields, specific festivals or special events.
 Otherwise, you know what?
 December keeps coming around, so just aim to tick all of them off your bucket list.

 Of all the things to do in Europe in December, visiting Santa tops the Christmas spirit wish list.
 Rovaniemi, the capital of Lapland, is touted as the official home of the jolly gift-giver, with its Santa Claus Village that lies on the Arctic Circle.
-You can check out the Santa Claus Main Post Office and meet the man himself, however, there’s plenty more to do.
+You can check out the Santa Claus Main Post Office and meet the man himself, however, there are plenty more winter activities on offer in Rovaniemi.

 Visit Santa’s reindeer, follow in the footsteps of elves in the Arctic Circle Hiking Area and stock up on sparkly Christmas treasures from local workshops.
 That’s not all though, as the city itself is a vibrant hub of shops, restaurants and bars, along with Finnish cultural treats.
 Pop into the Arktikum museum and science centre and the Korundi House of Culture for fascinating insights.